-As a golfer we all want to improve our game in some form or fashion whether that be to increase our driving distance, putt more effectively, or even just swing pain free.
-Whatever the goal, there are three things any golfer can do to do just that.
-These three things are to improve your trunk rotation and hip mobility, and increase your functional strength.
+As a golfer, we all want to improve our game in some form or fashion whether that be to increase our driving distance, putt more effectively, or even just swing pain-free.
+Whatever the goal, there are three things any golfer can do to swing the golf club more efficiently.
+These three things are to improve your trunk rotation and hip mobility and increase your functional strength.

 When all three of these components are trained or worked upon, many golfers will quickly notice how much better their golf game has improved, but also how good they feel.
 Now let’s take a closer look at how you can swing the golf club more efficiently.

 Tip #1: Improve Your Posture & Thoracic Rotation

 Have you ever been told you have rounded shoulders or the start of a “hunch” back?
 Well, you’re not alone and this is one of the many reasons why golfer’s have reduced rotation in their trunk and upper back.
 One of the reasons for this is excessive kyphosis in their thoracic spine.
 This means their spine is rounded more than usual.

 When our upper back’s have excessive curvature, it limits the amount of rotation and extension that occurs.
 As a result, many golfers are unable to swing the golf club the way they want.

 Round your upper back and then try to rotate your spine.
 Now try standing up taller and rotating.
 Did you notice the difference?